-Gathering intelligence from what other organisations are doing used to look like:
+Gathering intelligence from what other organizations are doing used to look like:

-- Calling contacts at local competitors (maybe you used to work with them or you meet at networking events), comparing notes and trading quid-pro-quo.
-If you were really lucky you might even get a soft/hard copy of a recent piece of work from that organisation.
+· Calling contacts at local competitors (maybe you used to work with them or you meet at networking events), comparing notes and trading quid-pro-quo.
+If you were really lucky you might even get a soft/hard copy of a recent piece of work from that organization.

-- Drawing on your knowledge from past employers/organisations you’ve worked with – digging out that printout of the scoping document you kept, developed 4 years ago, for just such an occasion.
+· Drawing on your knowledge from past employers/organizations you’ve worked with – digging out that printout of the scoping document you kept, developed 4 years ago, for just such an occasion.

-With the advent of social and the associated increase of professionals being more visible online there have been some wonderful flow on affects for developing solutions collaboratively across organisational lines.
+With the advent of social and the associated increase of professionals being more visible online there have been some wonderful flow on affects for developing solutions collaboratively across organizational lines.

 Instead of having to rely on ‘real life’ connections that are often linked to your location and contacts within your industry, the internet of things allows us to establish new connections and rediscover old ones – flipping the way we’ve been collaborating and sharing on its head!

-All of a sudden when I am looking for new ways that we might tackle a cultural or structural problem within a particular team I can reach out to 6 people I know around the world that I know have similar departments or have faced parallel challenges.
-When I’m faced with developing a new strategy or policy I can crowdsource a solution across industries, putting a general call out on a professional group on LinkedIn and be instantly linked with 4 people who have relevant, up to date information and research that they are willing to share.
+When I suddenly need new ideas for how we may approach a structural or cultural issue inside a certain team, I can contact six people I know all over the world who I know work in related fields or have encountered related difficulties.
+I can crowdsource a solution across industries when I’m faced with developing a new strategy or policy.
+I can do this by posting a general call out on a professional group on LinkedIn and instantly connecting with 4 people who have pertinent, current information and research that they are willing to share.